 Each year, the membership of the IAC nominates outstanding volunteers to be recognized for their contribution to the sport of aerobatics.
 The award winners are selected by a secret ballot of the IAC Board of Directors.

-Nomination period for the 2018 flying season is Closed.
+Nomination period for the 2020 flying season is open until June 2021.

-Click here submit a nomination for the 2019 flying season, or click here to download an IAC nomination form.
-Deadline will be in June 1, 2020.
+Click here to submit a nomination for the 2020 flying season, or click here to download an IAC nomination form.
+Deadline will be in June 7, 2021.

 Frank Price Cup